ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 There are many people who have, for one reason or or another, found security vulnerabilities in software.
 Some people, called security researchers, make finding vulnerabilities part of their career.

-In most cases, these vulnerability finders report the vulnerability to the software supplier(s) through a *"**timed** coordinated disclosure"* process.
+In most cases, these vulnerability finders report the vulnerability to the software supplier(s) through a *"timed coordinated disclosure"* process.
 The finders privately report the vulnerability to the supplier(s), giving the supplier(s) some limited time (called the *“embargo time”*) to fix the vulnerability.
 After this embargo time (typically 14-90 days), or when the vulnerability has been fixed and users have had an opportunity to install the upgraded version of the software, the vulnerability is publicly disclosed.
-Sometimes this process is just called *“coordinated disclosure”*, but we want to make it unambiguously clear that in this process, the vulnerability will be publicly disclosed if the supplier fails to fix it in a timely manner.
+Sometimes this process is just called *“coordinated disclosure"*, but we want to make it unambiguously clear that in this process, the vulnerability will be publicly disclosed if the supplier fails to fix it in a timely manner.

 In practice, things are more complicated.
 Often there are multiple suppliers and other stakeholders involved.
 It is critically important that you (as a developer/supplier) prepare ahead-of-time so that people can easily report vulnerabilities to you, so that you can privately discuss the issue with trusted parties, and so that you can rapidly fix any issues.
 Later in this course we will further discuss how to accept and report vulnerabilities, including references to useful documents about it.
 In addition, there is so much software and so many vulnerabilities that there is a need to track vulnerabilities.
 This need for tracking led to the creation of something called Common Vulnerabilities and Exposures (CVE).